 Where: In the Northeast: New York and Pennsylvania

 New York is home to many national parks, historical sites and monuments – some of the most notable including Ellis Island and the Statue of Liberty.
-But if you’re looking for a little less history, up in the North Country is the beginning of national scenic trail that spans seven states.
+But up in the North Country is the beginning of national scenic trail that spans seven states.

 Looking to explore more national parks in the Northeast?
 Spend hours, days or perhaps a week in some of the most beautiful and historical landscapes the East Coast has to offer.